-- 3. Sea-frozen fish are also imported and exported at the Port of Davisville.
-Davisville is home to the largest producer of sea-frozen fish on the U.S. East Coast, supplying sea-frozen and land-frozen fish to a world-wide range of markets, including bait products to domestic and international longline fleets (Seafreeze, Ltd. 2009). - 4.
-Ships access the Port of Davisville through a shipping channel with a 29-foot controlling depth which is not maintained by the U.S. Army Corps of Engineers.
-For this reason, the Port is exempt from the Harbor Maintenance Tax.
-This means that federal funds are not available for maintaining this channel, but also that it is cheaper for ships to call at Davisville because they are not required to pay the
+3. Sea-frozen fish are also imported and exported at the Port of Davisville.
+Davisville is home to the largest producer of sea frozen fish on the U.S. East Coast, supplying sea-

-- Harbor Maintenance Tax on their cargo (Matthews, pers. comm., December 22, 2009).
-Davisville's tax-exempt status means a savings of \$12.50 per \$10,000 in cargo value (NORAD 2009). - 5.
+- frozen and land-frozen fish to a worldwide range of markets, including bait products to domestic and international longline fleets (Seafreeze Ltd. 2009). - 4.
+Ships access the Port of Davisville through a shipping channel with a 29-foot controlling depth that is not maintained by the U.S. Army Corps of Engineers.
+For this reason, the port is exempt from the federal harbor maintenance tax.
+This means that federal funds are not available for maintaining this channel, but also that it is cheaper for ships to call at Davisville because they are not required to pay the harbor maintenance tax on their cargo (Matthews, pers. comm.).
+Davisville's tax exempt status means a savings of \$12.50 per \$10,000 in cargo value (North Atlantic Distribution 2009). - 5.
 The Port of Davisville has several advantages in attracting commercial vessel traffic.
-These include the lack of a Harbor Maintenance Fee charged on cargo (discussed above) and its designation as a Foreign Trade Zone with U.S. Customs operations (FXM Associates 2008b; Quonset Development Corporation 2009).
+These include the lack of a harbor maintenance tax charged on cargo (discussed above) and its designation as a Foreign Trade Zone with U.S. Customs operations (FXM Associates 2008b; Quonset Development Corporation 2009).
 Together these features help attract foreign vessel traffic to the state.
-15 - 6.
-Vineyard Fast Ferry, which operates a seasonal fast ferry between Quonset Point, RI and Martha's Vineyard, MA, operates a small ferry terminal in the Quonset Davisville Business Park.
-See section 730.3 for further information on this and other passenger ferries operating in the SAMP area. - 7.
-Other current marine transportation-related uses at the Quonset Business Park include businesses such as Senesco Marine, a barge-building company, and General Dynamics Electric Boat, which builds parts of U.S. Navy submarines.
-In addition, the Park is scheduled to become the home port of the new NOAA research ship, R/V Okeanos Explorer (Kuffner 2009).
+16 - 6.
+Vineyard Fast Ferry, which runs a seasonal fast ferry between Quonset Point and Martha's Vineyard, operates a small ferry terminal in the Quonset Business Park.
+See Section 730.3 for further information on this and other passenger ferries operating in the Ocean SAMP area. - 7.
+Other current marine transportation related uses at the Quonset Business Park include businesses such as Senesco Marine, a barge-building company, and General Dynamics Electric Boat, which builds parts of U.S. Navy submarines.
+In addition, the park is scheduled to become the home port of the new NOAA research ship, R/V Okeanos Explorer (Kuffner 2009).

-740.3 Fall River
+740.3.
+Fall River

-- 1. The Port of Fall River is the third major commercial port in Narragansett Bay, and is the second most active port in Massachusetts (Donovan 2003).
+1. The Port of Fall River is the third major commercial port in Narragansett Bay, and is the second most active port in Massachusetts (Donovan 2003).
 In the Port of Fall River, which for the purposes of this chapter includes both Fall River and Somerset, commercial cargo and fishing vessels are accommodated at the Fall River State Pier.
 Coal carriers also make berth at power plants in Somerset, across from Fall River.
-Most commercial traffic transiting through the SAMP area to Fall River and Somerset is coal carriers and barges, as well as chemical cargo to support nearby power stations and chemical facilities.
-Coal brought to Somerset via the SAMP area directly supports the operations of the Brayton Point Power Station (Dominion 2009). - 2.
-Due to the shallow depth of Mount Hope Bay outside the federally maintained channel approaching the Port of Fall River, many larger commercial vessels lighter within Narragansett Bay in an anchorage near Gould Island before proceeding to port (Weavers Cove Energy LLC 2009).
+Most commercial traffic transiting through the Ocean SAMP area to Fall River and Somerset consists of coal carriers and barges, as well as chemical cargo, to support nearby power stations and chemical facilities.
+Coal brought to Somerset via the Ocean SAMP area directly supports the operations of the Brayton Point Power Station (Dominion Power 2009).

-15 U.S. Customs and Border Protection charges a fee of 0.125% of the cargo value on all imported goods admitted into a foreign trade zone via navigable waterways, maintained by the U.S. Army Corps of Engineers.
+16 U.S. Customs and Border Protection charges a fee of 0.125% of the cargo value on all imported goods admitted into a foreign trade zone via navigable waterways, maintained by the U.S. Army Corps of Engineers.
 Harbor Maintenance Fees are subsequently deposited into the Harbor Maintenance Trust Fund, which is then made available, to the Army Corps of Engineers for the improvement, dredging and maintenance of U.S. navigational channels, ports, and harbors (Water Resources Development Act of 1986, 33 U.S.C.
 2238 §210, Internal Revenue Code of 1986, §9505c).